109. Better The Devil You Know - Written by Tim Loane #11.1

 With the odds stacked against them, Archie, Jamie and Petra set a plan in motion to trap the Gold Brothers and Conway for good.
 With his cab repaired after being damaged by the Gold Brothers, Archie offers a Jamie a more permanent job with him and offers him a flat.
 When Jamie asks why Archie is helping him out, Archie tells him that someone did the same for him once.

-Bloopers: Look closely at Jamie's cab when it is supposedly repaired at the end of the episode, there is still a slight dent in the top of the driver's door.
+Bloopers: Not strictly a blooper but if you watch the taxi chase at the start of this episode you will see they pass the same location many times.
+Also, look closely at Jamie's cab when it is supposedly repaired at the end of the episode, there is still a slight dent in the top of the driver's door.

 110. In Vino Veritas - Written by Tim Loane #11.2

 Directed by David Innes Edwards